aminafaisal1/aminafaisal/README.md

 # Amina Faisal

 ## About Me
-I'm passionate about learning new technologies, and creating projects that make a difference.
-I love designing and optimizing databases, and I'm always eager to dive into SQL projects.
-Whether I'm building a new database system from scratch or refining an existing one, I thrive on the challenge of writing efficient queries and ensuring data integrity.
-My enthusiasm for SQL and database management drives me to explore innovative solutions that can handle large data sets and streamline data operations.
-I also enjoy exploring data analysis, and other tech-related fields.
-Whether it's through personal projects or collaboration, I'm always looking to improve my skills and take on new challenges.
+I'm passionate about combining data science with financial insight to solve real-world business problems.
+I specialize in designing and optimizing relational databases, building valuation models, and extracting meaningful insights from complex datasets.
+With hands-on experience in SQL, MySQL Workbench, and forecasting tools, I’ve built systems that support decision-making — from pricing and cost analysis to demand forecasting and financial reporting.

+I thrive on developing efficient queries that power valuation models, support due diligence, and enable scenario testing at scale.
+Whether I’m building a portfolio forecasting tool or engineering a cost analysis system, I bring a rigorous, analytical approach with a strong understanding of finance and data integrity.
+My work bridges the gap between technical execution and strategic impact

 ## Experience
 ## UC Berkeley Police Department Fall 2024